Top

 Other comments #2: "Big Ideas come from Big Black pencils" Sometimes Mr. Pencil gets angry.
 When Mr Pencil gets angry bad things happen.
 I cannot control Mr. Pencil when he is angry.
 I have tried.
 But he makes me do things I am not proud of doing.
 I am worry about Mr Pencil.
 He seems to be becoming unhappy again.

 Vincent Flanders' comments: Flash-based Mystery Meat Navigation (MMN).
 I shake my head every time I see a site like this.
-It appears — and it's important to stress the word "appears" — that this is a company with a really cool product who've ruined their site by trying to be…really cool.
+It appears — and it's important to stress the word "appears" — that this is a company with a really cool product but they have ruined their site by trying to be…really cool.

 I suspect they've looked at too many architectural firms for influence.
 We don't need the Flash and we don't need the MMN.
 It's that simple.